What Size Truck Do I Need To Pull A Travel Trailer?

 Each of these makes and models also has different trim levels and two packages that can affect their ability to tow a travel trailer.

 The following are some baseline statistics for mid-trim levels on some of the most popular domestic half-ton pickup trucks.
-It’s not the be-all-end-all choice, but these models are a good place to start shopping.
+It’s not the be-all-end-all choice, but these models are an excellent place to start shopping.

 The Best Half-Ton Pickup Trucks For Towing A Travel Trailer

-Half-ton pickup trucks tend to be very popular for tradesmen and sportsmen alike.
+Half-ton pickup trucks are trendy for tradespeople and athletes alike.
 Most have gasoline engines and might serve as a daily driver.

 This makes them a popular place to start shopping when you are looking to pair one with your travel trailer.

 Most half-ton pickup trucks can typically tow up to 7,000 pounds.
-Though when we apply the rule of staying within 80% of the maximum towing capacity, it’s wise to stay to 6,500 to 6,000 pounds or less for a gross vehicle weight rating travel trailer.
+However, when we apply the rule of staying within 80% of the maximum towing capacity, it’s wise to keep it to 6,500 to 6,000 pounds or less for a GVWR travel trailer.

 The Ford F-150